-The manual has the same look and feel as the annual audit and special examination manuals, making it easier for auditors to work on the three different product lines.
+The Performance Audit Manual has the same look and feel as the Annual Audit Manual and the Special Examination Manual, making it easier for auditors to work on the three different product lines.
 The manual also incorporates the elements of the Office's new system of quality control, which is designed to be compliant with the Canadian Standard on Quality Control 1 (CSQC1) and with CICA 5030.

 The manual comprises sections that are specific to performance audit, as well as sections that apply to all product lines.
 The manual integrates all relevant information.
-Each section is a reference for a specific audit process or step, and contains links to other relevant sections.
+Each section contains subsections that discuss a specific audit requirement, process, or step and contains links to other relevant sections.

 Section 100 provides an overview of performance auditing at the Office.